 Everyone who has read Parkinson's Focus Today knows that Steve has arthritis in his knees.
 It is very unpleasant in his left knee - his PD side.
 He has trouble walking, hates to kneel because of the constant pain and has a real problem rising from a kneeling position.
-Which means, no more plumbing repairs around the house.
+Which means, no more plumbing repairs around the house; no display of that plumbers' butt crack.
 Because he needs a cane to walk, that means no more toting things that need to be moved around.
 That's kind of inconvenient for me because it means there's just one of us to do the lifting.
 He is the consultant now.

 So a few weeks ago we were trying to snake a graywater drain and I managed to cut up my arms and hurt my thumbs repeatedly and badly.
 Long boring story but suffice it to say, I had blood dripping, deep abrasions on my thumbs - the wound on one thumb just stopped hurting this morning.
 (Note: vitamin A & D works better than vitamin E when applied directly to the scabbed area.)
 The snaking process took place over two weekends during which I managed to reopen the abrasions on both thumbs.
 I sprayed painkiller every hour to thumbs and arms for several days before easing off to a couple of times a day.
 And I have a high pain tolerance.

 At some point I dug my nails into my palms to try to determine my pain level...or something.
 That gave me an idea.
 I wanted to find out how much that knee hurt him.
 So I took out my trusty hand, pushed those nails into his arm and asked him to tell me when the nails hurt more than the knee.
 I'm still strong but it took a lot of pressure - far more than the thumb test.
 So I would say that his pain level is moderately high.
 Not as high nor as consistent as pains from other conditions but far more painful than my raw burn-like skin which healing and would end.